jenting/longhorn/enhancements/20210525-async-pull-backups.md

 involuntary factors (ex: network latency) impacting the functions relying on remote backup stores like listing volume backups or even causing further [cascading problems](###related-issues) after the backup store operation.

-This enhancement is to propose an asynchronous way to pull backup volumes and historical volume backups from the remote backup store (S3/NFS) then persistently saved via cluster custom resources.
+This enhancement is to propose an asynchronous way to pull backup volumes and volume snapshot backups from the remote backup store (S3/NFS) then persistently saved via cluster custom resources.

-This can resolve the problems above mentioned by asynchronously querying the list of backup volumes and historical volume backups from the remote backup store for final consistent available results.
+This can resolve the problems above mentioned by asynchronously querying the list of backup volumes and volume snapshot backups from the remote backup store for final consistent available results.
 It's also scalable for the costly resources created by the original blocking query operations.

 ### Related Issues